 What was your social experience like?
 Can you talk a little bit about the diversity and community of the Pre-College summer program at Amherst College?

 As I said before, I had no idea that such a significant portion of the people on the pre-college program at Amherst College were international students.
 I would say about one third of the students came from outside of the U.S., coming from all over Europe, Asia, and South America.
 This was fantastic and provided for an amazing social experience.
 I can now say I have friends all over the world because of the people I met.
 My roommate was from the U.S., but the girl who was in the room next to us was from Spain so my roommate and I would visit her room every night and we’d all talk.
 Another thing that sticks out in my mind was during lunch one day, my friend and I were sitting in one of the TV rooms in the dining hall watching the Women’s World Cup, USA vs France.
 The room was crowded, mainly with people from a soccer camp that was also using the Amherst College campus.
 Just as the French National Team walked out onto the pitch for the game, three of the French boys burst into the room and starting singing La Marseillaise as loud as they could then left the room as quickly as they came, much to the bewilderment of all the people there.
-All of this made for amazing atmosphere and community at Excel.
+All of this made for amazing atmosphere and community.
 Everyday, you grew closer to all the other people there and at the end it was a very tearful goodbye because we all felt like one big family.

 Do you still keep in touch with anyone from the summer program?